-- •Proposal 1: To elect each of the Board's three nominees as a Class I director to serve until our 2025 Annual Meeting of Stockholders. - •Proposal 2: To ratify the selection by our Audit Committee of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our year ending December 31, 2022.
+- · Proposal 1: To elect each of the Board's three nominees as a Class II director to serve until our 2026 Annual Meeting of Stockholders. - Proposal 2: To ratify the selection by our Audit Committee of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2023.